P4yin/Amino-Acid-Functions-Python/README.md

 Include 5 functions, each doing something different Pretty alright comments explaining the functions.
 Tester is just a program I created so you can test the functionality of the library.

 You can check tester to see how I used the functions if you are lost

+name changed a bit so that other people who know what they are doing can use the name and get found more easily